rredha/nvim-unity-sync/README.md

 # NvimUnitySync

-**Nvim Unity Handle** is a lightweight Neovim plugin designed to enhance Unity development inside Neovim.
+**Nvim Unity Sync** is a lightweight Neovim plugin designed to enhance Unity development inside Neovim.
 It automatically manages `.csproj` files based on file events, helping you avoid the need to manually regenerate project files in Unity.

 ## ✨ Features